MaVeN-13TTN/Titan-Projects/README.md

 # Titan Projects

-- These projects showcased implement the use of the project-based learning in my software developer journey.
+- These projects showcased in this repository implement the use of the project-based learning in my software developer journey.

 ## Author Details
 - Name: [Ndung'u Kinyanjui]